 - Support all school rules and policies.

 - Become familiar with the material in this Handbook.

 - Take responsibility for your child by insisting that he / she complies with the regulations outlined.

 - Support the school when consequences are invoked for violation of school regulations.

-- Make sure your child logs onto the online course daily unless illness or an emergency prevents this.
+- Make sure your child logs into the online course daily.

 - If your child is unable to complete assignments due to unforeseen circumstances, please contact his / her teacher through email.